 - Enhancing the overall quality of life

 Our individual therapy specialties include:

-We tailor services to the specific needs of their clients using such treatment methods as Cognitive-Behavioral Therapy [Rational Living Therapy (RLT), Rational Emotive Behavior Therapy (REBT) and Cognitive Interpersonal Therapy (CIT)], Sex Therapy, Emotionally Focused Therapy (EFT), Rational Hypnotherapy, life coaching or an integrative approach.
+We tailor services to the specific needs of their clients using such treatment methods as Cognitive-Behavioral Therapy [Rational Living Therapy (RLT), Rational Emotive Behavior Therapy (REBT) and Cognitive Interpersonal Therapy (CIT)], Sex Therapy, Emotionally Focused Therapy (EFT), life coaching or an integrative approach.

 How much do sessions cost?

 Our individual therapy fee is $150.00 per 45-50 minute session.
 Longer sessions are pro-rated.
 We accept cash, checks, money orders, Visa, MasterCard and American Express.
 We do not accept insurance.

 In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are a number of exceptions to this rule.

 1. Suspected child abuse or dependent adult or elder abuse.
 The therapist is required by law to report this to the appropriate authorities immediately.